MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: MCL-GAN

 \subsection{Balanced assignment of discriminators}

 On top of the adversarial losses, we introduce another loss for balanced updates of discriminators.
-As our training does not include any supervision for the specialized factor for certain discriminator, \eg, class labels or feature embeddings, it may be difficult to reasonably distribute real samples to expert models from the beginning.
-Since the abilities of individual discriminators are severely off-balanced, they are highly prone to assign all samples to few specific models.
+As there is no supervision about the specialization target of a discriminator, \eg, class labels or feature embeddings, it may be difficult to reasonably distribute real samples to expert models from the beginning.
+Since the abilities of individual discriminators are severely off-balanced, they are highly prone to assign all samples to a few specific models.
 Especially at an early phase of training, the model's capability is more sensitive to the number of updates in the discriminators.

-To tackle this challenge, we propose another loss, namely a balance loss, that gives discriminators balanced chances to be updated.
-We let the selection of expert discriminators approximately follow a categorical distribution with a parameter $\boldsymbol{\mu}=[\mu_1,\dots, \mu_M]$.
+To tackle this challenge, we propose another loss, called the balance loss, which gives discriminators equal chances for updates.
+Let the selection of expert discriminators approximately follow a categorical distribution with a parameter $\boldsymbol{\mu}=[\mu_1,\dots, \mu_M]$.
 Then the loss is computed by the KL divergence of the probability distribution of discriminators for being selected as experts from $\boldsymbol{\mu}$.
-To obtain the probability for discriminator selection, we apply the $\mathtt{softmax}$ function to the vector of $M$ predictions of discriminators---more precisely, logits before $\mathtt{sigmoid}$ function---for each example since the discriminator with the highest score is guaranteed to be chosen as an expert.
-We average these probability vectors over the training batch. \ie, $\mathbf{q}=\frac{1}{N_d}\sum^{N_d}_{i=1}\mathtt{s}([D_1(\x_i),\dots,D_M(\x_i)];\tau)$, where $\mathtt{s}(\cdot;\tau)$ denotes a vector-valued $\mathtt{softmax}$ function with temperature $\tau$ given an input vector.
+To obtain the probability for discriminator selection, we apply the $\mathtt{softmax}$ function to the vector of $M$ predictions from discriminators for each example since the discriminator with the highest score is guaranteed to be chosen as an expert.
+We average these probability vectors over the training batch, \ie, $\mathbf{q}=\frac{1}{N_d}\sum^{N_d}_{i=1}\mathtt{s}([D_1(\x_i),\dots,D_M(\x_i)];\tau)$, where $\mathtt{s}(\cdot;\tau)$ denotes a vector-valued $\mathtt{softmax}$ function with a temperature $\tau$ given a logit.
 To sum up, the balance loss is given by

 In practice, we set $\mu_m = \frac{1}{M}, \forall m$ to update the discriminators evenly, which is because the true distribution is unavailable.
 This assumption may not be congruent to the real distribution of the dataset and excessively forced assignment would not result in an optimal clustering for specialization.
 We, therefore, decrease the weight for the balance loss gradually during training.
 Eventually, each example will be naturally assigned to its best model with a very small weight of the balance loss.
 This adjustment helps stabilize training and naturally cluster the reference data.
 Note that the models are balanced within a few epochs and the weight reduction helps generate higher quality samples.